Saranraj21/Emojifyy/README.md

 # Facial Emotion Recognition using CNN
-In the below steps will build a convolution neural network architecture and train the model on FER2013 dataset for Emotion recognition from images.
+In the repo steps will build a convolution neural network architecture and train the model on FER2013 dataset for Emotion recognition from images.

-Download the dataset from the above link.
+Download the dataset.
 Extract it in the data folder with separate train and test directories.

 # Summary
-In this deep learning project for beginners, we have built a convolution neural network to recognize facial emotions.
-We have trained our model on the FER2013 dataset.
-Then we are mapping those emotions with the corresponding emojis or avatars.
+In this deep learning project for beginners, I have built a convolution neural network to recognize facial emotions.
+I have trained our model on the FER2013 dataset.
+Then I mapped those emotions with the corresponding emojis or avatars.

-Using OpenCV’s haar cascade xml we are getting the bounding box of the faces in the webcam.
-Then we feed these boxes to the trained model for classification.
+Using OpenCV’s haar cascade xml I got the bounding box of the faces in the webcam.
+Then I have feed these boxes to the trained model for classification.

 DataFlair is committed to provide all the resources to make you a data scientist, which includes detailed tutorials, practicals, use-cases as well as projects with source code.